-In contrast to Zhao's bottom-up approach of people-led capitalism of the 1980s, when the state retreated to give more scope for the development of the private sector, the Jiang era adopted a top-down state-led capitalism, from the "commanding-height" of reinvigorated state power.
-Even though, on the one hand, the state sold off - or allowed a management buy-out - of many small SOEs, on the other hand it invested heavily in, and micromanaged, selective sectors of larger SOEs, which grew even larger in size.
-The state also channelled a huge amount of resources into rapidly building up infrastructure, and certain chosen urban centres.
+In contrast to Zhao's bottom-up approach of people-led capitalism of the 1980s, when the state retreated to give more scope for the development of the private sector, the Jiang era adopted a top-down state-led capitalism, from the 'commanding-height' of reinvigorated state power.
+Even though, on the one hand, the state sold - or allowed a management to buy - many small SOEs, on the other hand it invested heavily in, and micromanaged, selective sectors of larger SOEs, which grew even larger in size.
+The state also channelled a huge number of resources into rapidly building up infrastructure, and certain chosen urban centres.